Stablecoin Tether hires BDO Italia for monthly proof-of-reserve reports

 Tether says its coin maintains its value by holding dollar-denominated reserves to match or exceed the value of Tether coins in circulation.
 These reserves have long been the subject of scrutiny which sharpened after crypto markets' sell-off in May following stablecoin TerraUSD's collapse.

 Tether, run by a British Virgin Islands company, has in recent years published reports in which accountancy firms attest to the size of its reserves.
-The reserves totalled $82.4 billion as of March 31, of which $39 billion was in U.S. Treasuries.
+The reserves totalled $82.4 billion as of March 31, of which $39 billion was in U.S. Treasuries and $20 billion in commercial paper.

 The most recent two reports were by a Cayman Islands firm, MHA Cayman.
 Before that, Tether used another Cayman Islands firm, Moore Cayman, its website shows.